Insure4Sport Logo

 The Manchester City 2017/18 team is statistically the best ever to win the Premier League.
 This team achieved 100 points, scored 106 goals, won 32 games from 38 and finished 19 points clear of second place.
 It also won 18 consecutive matches, gained an amazing 2.63 points per game away from home and scored an eye-watering 3.21 goals per game at the Etihad.
 Yes, per game.

 Whilst Manchester City’s position won’t shock many football fans, the position of the treble-winning Manchester United team surely will.
-This Red Devils team finishes fifth bottom, below Leicester’s title-winning team of 2016 based on our data.
-The Foxes got more points, won more games, conceded fewer goals and finished nine points further ahead of second place than the 1999 heroes.
+This Red Devils team finishes fifth bottom, below Leicester’s title-winning team of 2016, based on our data.
+The Foxes scored more points, won more games, conceded fewer goals and finished nine points further ahead of second place than the 1999 heroes.

-And despite going an entire season unbeaten, the Arsenal ‘Invincibles’ team of 2003/04 is statistically only the ninth best side to win the Premier League.
+And despite going an entire season unbeaten, the Arsenal ‘Invincibles’ team of 2003/04 is statistically only the tenth best side to win the Premier League.
 That’s not even high enough for a UEFA Cup spot!
 This team drew nearly a third of its matches and scored fewer goals than 19 other teams to win the Premier League.
-To put this into context, that’s 68% of the total number of winners.

-Only two Manchester United teams make the top 10 – the 2006/07 and 2007/08 sides.
-The 2007/08 side conceded the fewest amount of goals at home out of every team to win the Premier League, letting in just seven goals in 19 games, and has the joint second-best record (along with Chelsea 2005/06) for goals conceded.
+Only one Manchester United team made the top 10 – the 2007/08 side.
+This side conceded the fewest number of goals at home out of every team to win the Premier League, letting in just seven goals in 19 games, and has the joint second-best record (along with Chelsea 2005/06) for goals conceded.

-Let’s look at some of the most – and least – impressive numbers which have been achieved by Premier League winning teams of yesteryear.
+Let’s look at some of the most – and least – impressive numbers which have been achieved by Premier League winning teams of the past.

 The lowest ever points tally of a title-winning side was recorded by Manchester United in 1996/97.
 This team won 21 games overall and fewer than two-thirds of its home matches.